-The Company is a clinical-stage, vertically integrated, leading CellTech bio-developer dedicated to advancing and empowering innovative, transformative immune effector cell therapy, exosome technology, as well as Coronavirus ("COVID-19") related diagnostics and therapeutics.
+The Company is a clinical-stage, vertically integrated, leading CellTech bio-developer dedicated to advancing and empowering innovative, transformative immune effector cell therapy, exosome technology, as well as COVID-19 related diagnostics and therapeutics.
 The Company also provides strategic advisory and outsourcing services to facilitate and enhance its clients' growth and development, as well as competitiveness in healthcare and CellTech industry markets.
-Through its subsidiary structure with unique integration of verticals from innovative research and development ("R&D") to automated bioproduction and accelerated clinical development, the Company is establishing a leading role in the fields of cellular immunotherapy (including CAR-T/NK), exosome technology (ACTEXTM), and regenerative therapeutics.
+Through its subsidiary structure with unique integration of verticals from innovative R&D to automated bioproduction and accelerated clinical development, the Company is establishing a leading role in the fields of cellular immunotherapy (including CAR-T/NK), exosome technology (ACTEXTM), and regenerative therapeutics.

 On January 23, 2017, the Company incorporated Avalon (BVI) Ltd., a British Virgin Island company.
-There was no activity for the subsidiary since its incorporation through September 30, 2020.
+There was no activity for the subsidiary since its incorporation through March 31, 2021.
 Avalon (BVI) Ltd. is dormant and is in process of being dissolved.

 On February 7, 2017, the Company formed Avalon RT 9 Properties, LLC ("Avalon RT 9"), a New Jersey limited liability company.
 On May 5, 2017, Avalon RT 9 purchased a real property located in Township of Freehold, County of Monmouth, State of New Jersey, having a street address of 4400 Route 9 South, Freehold, NJ 07728.
 This property was purchased to serve as the Company's world-wide headquarters for all corporate administration and operations.
 In addition, the property generates rental income.
 Avalon RT 9 owns this office building.
 Currently, Avalon RT 9's business consists of the ownership and operation of the income-producing real estate property in New Jersey.
-As of September 30, 2020, the occupancy rate of the building is 87.0%.
+As of March 31, 2021, the occupancy rate of the building is 89.4%.